Resource of the month: Get fresh ideas on how to upscale wellness challenges for employees in 2025!

 Diabetes has a pretty broad spectrum of its own.
 The leading cause and the severity of this disease varies with type.

-As discussed, insulin- the hormone released from the pancreas- lets glucose enter cells, and in its absence, sugar accumulates in the bloodstream.
+Insulin is the hormone that gets released from the pancreas.
+It lets glucose enter cells; in its absence, sugar accumulates in the bloodstream.
 In Type 1 diabetes, the production of insulin stops or reduces.

 Also known as juvenile diabetes, Type 1 diabetes occurs when the body's immune system destroys the insulin-producing cells mistakenly while fighting harmful bacteria and viruses.

 Apart from this, Type 1 diabetes can come with genes and environmental factors.
-It is not that common, and only 5-10 % of people might be diagnosed with Type 1 diabetes, and it is mostly found in children, teens, and young adults.
+It is not that common, and only 5-10 % of people might be diagnosed with Type 1 diabetes, and it is primarily found in children, teens, and adults under the age of 40.

 Here, the body becomes insulin-resistant and does not use it properly.
 As a result, glucose cannot enter the cells, and sugar builds up in the bloodstream.
-As your body realizes excess sugar in the blood, the pancreas starts releasing more and more insulin for the cells to respond but not enough insulin is produced to maintain normal glucose levels.
+Due to increased blood sugar levels, the pancreas releases more insulin for the cells to respond, but insufficient insulin is produced to maintain normal glucose levels.

-Brisk walking for 30 minutes a day, 5 times a week can help control blood sugar levels in case of Type 2 diabetes
+Brisk walking for 30 minutes a day, five times a week, can help control blood sugar levels in case of Type 2 diabetes.

 Gestational Diabetes